factoredai/research-crew/roadmap.md

 # Roadmap

-#### **Phase 1: MVP Implementation**
+## Phase 1: MVP Implementation

-1. **Step 1: Query Processing**
-   - **Task**: Implement the `process_query` function.
-   - **Purpose**: Parse the input query, extract keywords, and expand concepts.
+1. **Development Environment Setup**
+   - **Task**: Migrate from conda envs to devcontainer + poetry
    - **Details**:
-     - Input: Raw query string.
-     - Output: Updated state with keywords and expanded concepts.

-1. **Step 2: Web Search**
-   - **Task**: Implement the `perform_web_search_node` function.
-   - **Purpose**: Perform web searches using the extracted keywords and concepts.
+     - Set up a devcontainer configuration
+     - Create a pyproject.toml file for poetry
+     - Update documentation for new development setup

+2. **User Interface Development**
+   - **Task**: Create run script and Jupyter notebook
    - **Details**:
-     - Input: Keywords and expanded concepts.
-     - Output: A list of search results (URLs and snippets).
+     - Implement a script that accepts user queries and optional webpage inputs
+     - Develop a Jupyter notebook for flexible usage and demonstration

+## Phase 2: Debugging and Quality Assurance

-1. **Integration**
+1. **Query Processing Effectiveness**
-   - **Task**: Integrate the above components into the graph.
+   - **Task**: Test if keywords and concept expansion improve finding relevant links
    - **Details**:
-     - Connect the nodes with edges and test the entire graph workflow to ensure it works as expected.

-#### **Phase 2: Post-MVP Enhancements**
-reportgen_agent/core/executor.py is not being used!!!

-1. **Step 4: Content Analysis**
-   - **Task**: Implement the `analyze_content` function.
-   - **Purpose**: Analyze and summarize the retrieved content.
+     - Compare search results with and without enhanced query processing

+2. **Map Summarizations Validation**
+   - **Task**: Check if map summarizations retain important information
    - **Details**:
-     - Input: Retrieved content.
-     - Output: Summarized and analyzed information.
-   1. **Step 6: Information Filtering**
+     - Analyze the quality and relevance of individual summaries

+3. **Final Summary Quality Assessment**
-      - **Task**: Implement the `filter_information` function.
+   - **Task**: Evaluate if the final summary accurately represents the content
-      - **Purpose**: Filter the retrieved content to prioritize high-quality and relevant information.
    - **Details**:
-        - Input: Retrieved content.
-        - Output: Filtered content.
-   1. **Fact Extraction and Verification**
-     - **Task**: Extract key facts from the content and optionally verify them against a known dataset or external API.
-     - **Approach**: Use information retrieval techniques to pull out facts and statements, then cross-reference them with authoritative sources.
-This is useful for ensuring the accuracy of the information in your reports.
-   2. **Contextual Analysis**
-      - **Task**: Understand the broader context of the content, including any implied meanings, assumptions, or underlying narratives.
-      - **Approach**: Analyze the content to detect nuances, underlying arguments, or perspectives that are not immediately apparent.
-This could involve deeper LLM-based analysis that looks at context beyond the explicit text.
-   3. **Comparative Analysis**
-      - **Task**: Compare different pieces of content or sources to identify similarities, differences, and unique insights.
-      - **Approach**: Analyze and contrast multiple documents to find consensus or conflicting information.
-This could be useful for producing a balanced report that considers multiple perspectives.
-    4. **Quality Assessment**
-      - **Task**: Assess the quality, credibility, and relevance of the content.
+     - Compare the final summary with the original content for completeness and relevance
-      - **Approach**: Evaluate the source and content quality based on predefined criteria such as source authority, writing quality, and relevance to the query.
-This helps in filtering out low-quality or irrelevant information.

-1. **Content Structuring for Reports**
-   - **Task**: Organize the analyzed content in a way that it can be effectively used in report generation.
-   - **Approach**: Structure the content based on themes, topics, or relevance so that the report generation node can use it directly.
-This might involve creating outlines, bullet points, or section headers that guide the report structure.

-2. **Step 7: Source Citation**
+4. **Report Generation Evaluation**
-   - **Task**: Implement the `add_citations` function.
+   - **Task**: Check if the final report writing is appropriate based on the summary
-   - **Purpose**: Add citations and references to the generated report.
    - **Details**:
-     - Input: Analyzed content and sources.
-     - Output: Updated report with citations.

-3. **Step 8: Output Refinement**
-   - **Task**: Implement the `refine_output` function.
-   - **Purpose**: Refine the language and format of the generated report for better readability.
+     - Assess the coherence and structure of the generated report

+5. **Report Refinement Testing**
+   - **Task**: Evaluate if report refinement improves the quality of the final report
    - **Details**:
-     - Input: Generated report.
-     - Output: Refined report with improved clarity and structure.

-4. **Step 9: Final Review**
+     - Compare pre-refined and post-refined reports for improvements

+6. **End-to-End Quality Assessment**
-   - **Task**: Implement the `review_final_output` function.
+   - **Task**: Perform comprehensive testing of the entire workflow
-   - **Purpose**: Perform a final check to ensure the report is complete and accurate.
    - **Details**:
-     - Input: Final report.
-     - Output: Reviewed and finalized report, ready for delivery.

-5. **Testing and Validation**
+     - Test with various queries and gather feedback on report quality

+## Phase 3: Post-MVP Enhancements

+1. **Content Retrieval and Parsing**
-   - **Task**: Thoroughly test each new component individually and within the entire graph.
+   - **Task**: Enhance the `retrieve_content` function
    - **Details**:
+     - Implement HTML/PDF parsing
+     - Add support for user-provided references

+2. **Content Analysis Subgraph**
+   - **Task**: Implement a comprehensive content analysis subgraph
+   - **Details**:
+     - Create a subgraph structure for content analysis
+     - Implement the following nodes within the subgraph:
+       a. **Information Filtering**
+          - Implement relevance assessment using LLM
+          - Develop a ranking algorithm for content
+       b. **Text Summarization**
+          - Implement extractive and/or abstractive summarization techniques
+       c. **Key Points and Trends Identification**
+          - Develop algorithms to extract main ideas and identify trends
+       d. **Fact Extraction and Verification**
+          - Implement fact extraction from text
+          - Develop a verification system using reliable sources
+       e. **Contextual Analysis**
+          - Implement analysis of content in relation to the query context
+       f. **Comparative Analysis**
-     - Validate the correctness and completeness of each node.
+          - Develop methods to compare and contrast different pieces of content

-#### **Phase 3: Future Enhancements**
+       g. **Quality Assessment**
+          - Implement metrics and algorithms to assess content quality
+     - Ensure proper flow and integration between nodes in the subgraph
+     - Implement error handling and logging within the subgraph

+3. **Content Structuring for Reports**
+   - **Task**: Organize analyzed content for effective report generation
+   - **Details**:
+     - Develop a system to structure content based on themes and relevance
+     - Create outlines and section headers for report structure

+4. **Report Generation**
+   - **Task**: Enhance the `generate_report` function
+   - **Details**:
+     - Implement structured output in Markdown format
+     - Add section generation (Introduction, Findings, Comparison, Conclusion)

+5. **Source Citation**
+   - **Task**: Implement the `add_citations` function
+   - **Details**:
+     - Create a new node for adding citations
+     - Implement a citation style (e.g., APA, MLA)
+     - Develop a system to track and cite sources

+6. **Output Refinement**
+   - **Task**: Implement the `refine_output` function
+   - **Details**:
+     - Create a new node for refining the output
+     - Implement language improvement using LLM
+     - Add formatting checks for Markdown structure

+7. **Final Review**
+   - **Task**: Implement the `review_final_output` function
+   - **Details**:
+     - Create a new node for final review
+     - Implement relevance check against original query
+     - Add completeness and quality checks

+8. **Error Handling and Retries**
+    - **Task**: Enhance error handling throughout the system
+    - **Details**:
+      - Implement robust exception handling
+      - Add retry logic for API calls and database operations
+      - Create a centralized error logging and monitoring system

+9. **Data Structure Optimization**
+    - **Task**: Review and optimize data structures
+    - **Details**:
+      - Analyze current data structures for bottlenecks
+      - Implement more efficient alternatives where necessary
+      - Consider specialized data structures for specific use cases

+10. **Performance Profiling and Optimization**
+    - **Task**: Identify and optimize performance bottlenecks
+    - **Details**:
+      - Use profiling tools to identify slow parts of the code
+      - Analyze and optimize the identified bottlenecks
+      - Implement performance metrics and monitoring

+11. **Caching Implementation**
+    - **Task**: Add caching mechanisms
+    - **Details**:
+      - Implement caching for LLM responses
+      - Add caching for frequently accessed data
+      - Consider distributed caching solutions for scalability

+12. **Testing and Validation**
+    - **Task**: Implement comprehensive testing
+    - **Details**:
+      - Develop unit tests for each node
+      - Create integration tests for the entire graph
+      - Implement end-to-end tests with various input scenarios

+13. **Documentation Update**
+    - **Task**: Update project documentation
+    - **Details**:
+      - Update README with new setup instructions
+      - Document each node's functionality and inputs/outputs
+      - Create user guide for running the agent with different inputs

+## Phase 4: Future Enhancements

-1. **Step 11: Advanced Analysis Techniques**
+1. **Advanced Analysis Techniques**
-   - **Task**: Implement more sophisticated content analysis techniques, such as sentiment analysis or trend detection.
+   - **Task**: Implement more sophisticated content analysis techniques

-1. **Step 12: Performance Optimization**
+   - **Details**:
+     - Add sentiment analysis functionality
+     - Implement trend detection

+2. **Performance Optimization**
-   - **Task**: Optimize the workflow for faster execution, possibly by parallelizing certain tasks.
+   - **Task**: Optimize the workflow for faster execution
+   - **Details**:
+     - Identify and implement parallel execution where possible

+Note: The `reportgen_agent/core/executor.py` file is currently not being used and should be reviewed for potential removal or integration.